Bski3/snippets/docker/docker.md

 ## Description

-This is a collection of commands for configuring and hardening a Docker instance.
+These are the essentials for configuring and hardening a Docker instance.

 General commands